 Overview

 Evaluations have been overhauled in the upcoming iteration of SGP to decrease overhead while increasing capabilities for both UI and SDK users.
 The API is currently available in the latest version of SGP, and access to the new UI is available behind a feature flag, which can be enabled for an account and/or deployment on request.
+At the most basic level, an evaluation now consists of:- Data: Unstructured, user defined data, optionally, in the form of a reusable dataset.

 - Tasks: A set of instructions to produce results based on said data.
 For example, a chat completion task based on an